-NINA: Greetings HBC Community!
-For my first ever member interview, I had the pleasure of shooting some questions over to Pamela Wood of Rarehare Creations.
-Initially I was intrigued by her balance of artist books and fine bindings and on delving deeper found someone with an intense passion for art and story telling.
+This interview is with Pamela Wood of Rarehare Creations.
+Initially I (Nina Eve Zeininger) was intrigued by her balance of artist books and fine bindings and on delving deeper found someone with an intense passion for art and story telling.
 Read on and learn more about a fellow HBC member...Read More